-- Members satisfaction: 97% member satisfaction for over 7 years consecutively (Discovery Research 2017). - Industry high benefits: "We pay higher benefits per average member than any of the Big 4 for-profit health funds."
-(State of the Health Funds Report 2016). - Options for all Members: Flexible policy options to suit all budgets and stages of life. - · Friendly and easy to reach staff. - Easy claim options: Mobile claiming application and Hicaps over-the-provider-counter claiming.
+- Members satisfaction: 96% member satisfaction (Discovery Research 2019). - Industry high benefits: "We pay higher benefits per average member than any of the Big 4 for-profit health funds."
+(State of the Health Funds Report 2018). - Options for all Members: Flexible policy options to suit all budgets and stages of life. - Friendly and easy to reach staff. - Easy claim options: Mobile claiming application and Hicaps over-the-provider-counter claiming. - Fastest growing established open health fund in 2018 (State of the Health Funds Report 2018).

-Strategy for achieving the objectives
+Strategy for achieving the objective

 The strategy for achieving these objectives is to leverage our culture to help us grow and remain focused on our members.
-While the Company has recently transitioned from a restricted access health fund to a health fund open for all to join, our objectives of maintaining our not for profit and mutual values, along with our straight-forward product range, remain the same.
+While the Company transitioned several years ago from a restricted access health fund to a health fund open for all to join, our objectives of maintaining our not for profit and mutual values, along with our straight-forward product range, remain the same.